Grim-/Outward.Mount/docs/index.md

 ## Mount Mod 1.1.0
 Hi!

 Welcome to the 1.1.0 update page for Emo's Mount Mod!

 ### Changes Summary

-- Added [Mounts](https://github.com/Grim-/Outward.Mount/blob/main/docs/Mounts.md)(**WARNING SPOILER HEAVY**) made available by ninedots these can be acquired in various ways.
+- Added [Mounts](https://github.com/Grim-/Outward.Mount/blob/main/docs/Mounts.md) (**WARNING SPOILER HEAVY PAGE**) made available by ninedots these can be acquired in various ways.

-All the added ninedots mounts are color tintable by default, due to the base textures available for these mounts the tinting works better for some species (PearlBird) than the others, all the ninedot mounts also have customizable emission (Such as the glowing chest of the Alpha Coral Horn or tentacles of the SandShark)
+    All the added ninedots mounts are color tintable by default, due to the base textures available for these mounts the tinting works better for some species (PearlBird) than the others, all the ninedot mounts also have customizable emission (Such as the glowing chest of the Alpha Coral Horn or tentacles of the SandShark) which works perfectly fine.

 - Added Mounts components system allowing players to customize certain aspects of the mount.